renrihui8415/sql/02_assignments/design_a_logical_model.md

 Bonus: Are there privacy implications to this, why or why not?
 ```
- - 1. Type 1 Slowly Changing Dimension (SCD)
+1. Type 1 Slowly Changing Dimension (SCD)
-   a) ##Overwrite##: this architecture simply updates (overwrites) the new address whenever there's a change in the customer's address.
+   a) Overwrite: this architecture simply updates (overwrites) the new address whenever there's a change in the customer's address.
 Only the latest address information is retained, and there is no historical tracking of changes.

-   b) ##Schema##: the schema of the 'CUSTOMER_ADDRESS' table would typically include columns such as
+   b) Schema: the schema of the 'CUSTOMER_ADDRESS' table would typically include columns such as
    'customer_id',
    'address',
    'city',